jonathanbossenger/suphle-docs/src/docs/v1/database/index.md

 	public function test_2 () {

-		// this test will both data seeded for `test_1` along with any insertion it made }
+		// this test will contain both data seeded for `test_1` along with any insertion it made }
 }
 ```